-Democrat Ralph Northam wins Virginia governor race
+Democrat Ralph Northam Wins Virginia Governor Race

 FAIRFAX, Va. — Democrat Ralph Northam handily defeated Republican Ed Gillespie in the Virginia governor race on Tuesday in a contest that was being closely watched for signs of the national electorate's mood.

-With 97 percent of the vote in, Northam had 53 percent and Gillespie trailed with 45 percent.
-Gillespie called Northam to concede, sources said.
+With 99 percent of the vote counted, Northam had 54 percent and Gillespie trailed with 45 percent and he conceded in a speech last night to his supporters several hours after the polls closed and wished the incoming governor all the best.

+In his victory speech, Northam, a doctor, made a clear reference to President Donald Trump but never mentioned him by name.

+"Virginia has told us to end the divisiveness, that we will not condone hatred and bigotry," Northam said.
+"It’s going to take a doctor to heal our differences.
+And I’m here to tell you, the doctor is in!"

 Both national parties spent millions of dollars in the first major election since President Donald Trump's surprise victory last year and were closely eyeing the outcome as an early barometer of the political climate ahead of next the 2018 midterm contests.